mkevinstever/openconnect-android/README.md

-### Current status: cannot type username and password on connect(won't pop-up UI for let user type these), but other bugs has been fixed.
+### Current status: cannot type username and password on connect (won't pop-up UI for let user type these) (need community help), but other bugs has been fixed.

 # OpenConnect for Android